HeyKashit/Predict-Bank-Credit-Risk-using-South-German-Credit-Data/README.md

 classification.
 The goal of this project, you have to build a model to predict whether the person, described by the attributes of the dataset, is a good (1) or a bad (0) credit risk

+# Approch

+The classical machine learning tasks like Data Exploration, Data Cleaning, Feature Engineering, Model Building, and Model Testing.
+Try out different machine learning algorithms that are the best fit for the above case.